by John W. Ritenbaugh (1932-2023)

 He adds in Ephesians 5:25 that we are to love "just as Christ also loved the church and gave Himself for it."

-We are dealing with a love of such towering strength and determination that one with it will sacrifice himself over a long time even for his enemies.
-And if that is not enough, he will finally give himself totally in death for their well-being before it is reciprocated!
+We are dealing with a love of such towering strength and determination that an individual possessing it will sacrifice himself over a long time, even for his enemies.
+If that is not enough, he will finally give himself totally in death for their well-being before it is reciprocated!

 Will we ever live up to that?
 It is possible but only because God has made us partakers of the divine nature.
 We now have the same Spirit in us that enabled and empowered Jesus.
 Peter writes: